krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 Improved Prompting technique consists of:
 - Instructions – a task for the model to do (description, how the model should perform)
 - Context – external information to guide the model
-- Input data – the input for which you want a response
+- Input data – examples, the input
 - Output Indicator – the output type or format

 Example: